Company histories have unique challenges—and CorporateHistory.net has seen and helped solve them all.

 Missing important information?

 Often the most important events of a company’s history have never been written down.
 Archival materials may be scattered in closets and desk drawers across the company.
 We helped The Pep Boys gather their history and record interviews to create an award-winning company history book.
 For Sandvik, we unearthed materials from Sandviken, Sweden, to Scranton, PA.
-We also offer oral history and archiving services to help clients who are not ready for a book.
+We also offer oral history programs, web timelines, videos, and other services to help clients who are not ready for a book.